 - 1. Contractor is permitted to re-budget among direct cost categories within the approved budget to meet unanticipated requirements and to make limited changes 25% or up to \$1,000 in a direct category in the approved budget without the issuance of a written Amendment as long as the total budget amount does not change.
-Contractors are required to report deviations from budget and request prior approvals from the TEA Project Manager.
+Contractors are required to report deviations from budget and request prior approvals from the TEA Project Manager prior to the change.
 Additionally, a revised budget document must be submitted to TEA Project Manager for approval.
 Once approved, the documents must be submitted to the Contract staff for incorporation into the contract file.
 Failure to submit the budget documents will result in invoices being rejected or payment delayed. - 2.
 Written Amendments are required for the following contract changes: - a.
-Any revision which would result in the need for additional funding - b.
-Any revision to the scope of work, deliverables, or objectives of the contract (regardless of whether there is an associated budget revision requiring prior approval) additionally increases of 25% or more for major contracts must be approved by the Texas Comptroller - c.
-A request to extend the period of the contract - d.
-Any reduction of funds or reduction in the scope of work - e.
-Whenever a line item within a class/object code is added - f.
-An increase in the quantity of capital outlay item(s) requested - g.
-An increase or decrease in the number of positions charged to contract
+Any revision which would result in the need for additional funding; - Any revision to the scope of work, deliverables, or objectives of the contract (regardless of whether there is an associated budget revision requiring prior approval) additionally increases of 25% or more for major contracts must be approved by the Texas Comptroller; - c.
+A request to extend the period of the contract; - d.
+Cumulative transfers among tasks which exceed or are expected to exceed 25 percent of the current total approved budget task; - e.
+Any reduction of funds or reduction in the scope of work; - f.
+Whenever a task or subtask is added; and, - g.
+An increase in the quantity of capital outlay item(s) requested;